garden-io/garden/docs/using-garden/services.md

 If you specify a `port` for a given service, other services from inside the cluster can reach it.
 By default, it's reachable from `http://my-service:<port>/`.

 If you specify an `ingress`, your can reach your service from outside the cluster.
-For example by using the `garden call` command or with `curl`.
+For example with `curl` or in a browser.

 The default ingress for local development is `http://demo-project.local.app.garden/<ingress-name>`.
 You can override this by setting a `hostname` under the `ingress` directive.